afeique/meetdown/README.md

 **Install `oh-my-zsh` plugin**

-It's difficult to get the `asdf` plugin working as an antigen bundle.
+There's an `asdf` plugin for antigen, but there were problems getting it to work.
-Consequently, the `asdf` plugin for `oh-my-zsh` is used instead.
+Consequently, the `oh-my-zsh` plugin is used instead.

-Clone the `asdf` plugin repo:
+Clone the plugin repo:
 ```
 git clone https://github.com/kiurchv/asdf.plugin.zsh $HOME/.oh-my-zsh/custom/plugins/asdf
 ```